hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

 ```
 These are tagged unions where the nested type is an i32.
 What's my problem with this?
-90% of the time I don't want a tagged union, I want namespaced names constants to integers, i.e. actual enums.
+90% of the time I don't want a tagged union, I want namespaced named constants to integers, i.e. actual enums.
 Rust gives me a type that could hold anything in each element, when all I want is integers.

 I don't want that and to get what I want, I have to spam #derive above every definition: